 DeKalb Medical offers magnetic resonance imaging in Georgia at DeKalb Medical at North Decatur and DeKalb Medical at Hillandale.

 Your physician will contact DeKalb Medical to schedule all MRI-guided biopsy tests for you.

-If your MRI-guided biopsy will be performed at DeKalb Medical at North Decatur, go to the hospital’s central registration area.
+All of your MRI-guided breast biopsies will be performed at DeKalb Medical at North Decatur, go to the hospital’s central registration area.